abarriosr/content-hub-farm/README.md

 # content-hub-farm
-Builds a Content Hub Docker Farm of multiple Drupal publishers and subscribers for development purposes using the same codebase.
+Builds a Content Hub Docker Farm of multiple Drupal sites (publishers and subscribers) for development purposes using the same codebase.
 It allows you to debug on any of the sites without having to switch your IDE code scope.
 See your code changes automatically on every site in the farm by modifying code in a single location.

+It creates a network of Drupal Muti-sites, each one of them on a different container, all connected together to the same Content Hub Subscription.

 If you need more sites, just add some small changes to 2 YAML files and re-run the farm.
 That's pretty much all you need to do.